-Insuget-R Regular Injection 100 IU/mL (Human Insulin - rDNA origin) is available in 10mL vials in packs of 1's (1 vial in a unit carton) along with a package insert.
+Insuget-N NPH Injection 100 IU/mL (Human Insulin - rDNA origin) is available in 10mL vials in packs of 1's (1 vial in a unit carton) along with a package insert.

-6.6 Instructions for use/handling
+6.6Instructions for use/handling

-Care should be taken when injecting any Insuget-R Regular Injection 100 IU/mL.
+- Care should be taken when injecting any Insuget-N NPH Injection 100 IU/mL.
 The injection site should not be massaged.
-Patients must be educated to use proper injection techniques.

-- Before injecting the insulin: - Disinfect the rubber stopper. - Roll the vial between the palms of the hands, making sure that there are no suspended impurities.
-For Insuget-R Regular Injection 100 IU/mL the liquid should be uniformly white and cloudy. - Draw into the syringe the same amount of air as the dose of insulin to be injected. - Inject the air into the vial. - Turn the vial and syringe upside down and draw the correct insulin dose into the syringe.
-Withdraw the needle and expel the air from the syringe and check that the dose is correct. - Inject immediately. - Do not use if the insulin substance (white material) remains at the bottom after mixing.
+Patients must be educated to use proper injection techniques. - Before injecting the insulin: - 1.
+Disinfect the rubber stopper. - 2.
+Roll the vial between the palms of the hands, making sure that there are no suspended impurities.
+For Insuget-N NPH Injection 100 IU/mL the liquid should be uniformly white and cloudy. - 3.
+Draw into the syringe the same amount of air as the dose of insulin to be injected. - 4.
+Inject the air into the vial. - 5.
+Turn the vial and syringe upside down and draw the correct insulin dose into the syringe.
+Withdraw the needle and expel the air from the syringe and check that the dose is correct. - 6.
+Inject immediately. - 7.
+Do not use if the insulin substance (white material) remains at the bottom after mixing.
 Do not use if there are changes in the insulin after mixing.
-Do not use if solid white particles stick to the bottom or wall of the bottle, giving it a frosted appearance.
+Do not use solid white particles stick to the bottom or wall of the bottle, giving it a frosted appearance.
 Injection sites should be rotated within an anatomic region in order to avoid lipodystrophy.
-An injection should be followed within 30 minutes by a meal or a snack containing carbohydrates. - Injection sites should be rotated within an anatomic region in order to avoid lipodystrophy.
-An injection should be followed within 30 minutes by a meal or a snack containing carbohydrates. - Keep out of reach of children. - Shake gently before use. - To be sold on prescription of a registered medical practitioner only.
+An injection should be followed within 30 minutes by a meal or a snack containing carbohydrates. - 8.
+Injection sites should be rotated within an anatomic region in order to avoid lipodystrophy.
+An injection should be followed within 30 minutes by a meal or a snack containing carbohydrates. - · Keep out of reach of children. - Shake gently before use. - To be sold on prescription of a registered medical practitioner only.